 • Seek the advice of a healthcare professional to tailor these goals to your personal needs.

-girl calling for support
+girl calling overcoming relapse

 What to Do If You Relapse